trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Strength-and-Toning2.markdown

 ---
-title:  "Yoga for Strength and Toning (Starts Sep.
-7)"
+title:  "Yoga for Strength and Toning (No class Sep.
+14)"
 categories: class
 classidentifier: strengthtoning2
 teacher: dye